btnguyenPersonal/edit/tasks.md

     - would probably need a :retab command (find all preceding spaces of state->indent length and convert to tab)

 - put asserts everywhere (make sure state is perfect and i never mess up)

-- fix centering screen when j or k on wrapped line

 - fix visual going up and indenting repeated